shelovestechy/iam-fundamental/README.md

 - [x] **Security Controls:** Conditional access, MFA fatigue, and Service Desk role.
 - [x] **Governance & Risk:** Access review failures and Model Drift (second-order effects).
 - [x] **Human Factors:** Usability, human behavior, and security impact.

 ---

+## 🚀 Career Goal & Vision

+My goal is to evolve from a Service Desk Specialist into an **IAM Consultant**.

+I believe that the best consultants are those who have seen firsthand how security policies affect end-users and help-desk operations.
+This portfolio demonstrates my commitment to:
+* **Deep Systems Thinking:** Moving beyond "clicking buttons" to understanding identity lifecycles.
+* **Proactive Security:** Identifying how manual L1 tasks can be transformed into secure, automated processes.
+* **Knowledge Sharing:** Translating complex IAM concepts into understandable security culture for organizations.

+---